Problem solving helps weigh the pros and cons of a situation.

 It is significant to note that the prevalent use of prayer universally, is a form of self-therapy to gain inner peace and positive-mindedness.

-Then there are group therapy in support groups, mastermind forums, organizations, associations, agencies, communities, teams, movements, clubs, congregations, hotlines, and circles, that we can seek out and turn to for encouragement, assistance and resources.
+Then there is group therapy in support groups, mastermind forums, organizations, associations, agencies, communities, teams, movements, clubs, congregations, hotlines, and circles, that we can seek out and turn to for encouragement, assistance, and resources.

 These support groups may have one or more available professional counselors, life coaches, mentors, advisors, therapists, psychologists, clinical psychologists, psychotherapists, psychiatrists, pastors, chaplains, caregivers, nurses, and specialists to counsel and advise us.